Policies & Guidelines

 - Facility use fee

 - Social activities

-- All registered student organizations or sport clubs must have prior fundraising and approval and must clearly identify itself when raising funds.
-Sport clubs and Professional School Organizations must have their designated department representative sign the Application to Raise Funds prior to submitting it to CSI.
+- All registered student organizations must have prior fundraising and approval and must clearly identify itself when raising funds.
+Professional School Organizations must have their designated department representative sign the Application to Raise Funds prior to submitting it to CSI.

 - All registered student organizations must have a financial account (campus Agency Account or off campus bank account) in order to raise funds on campus.
 They must also have a Treasurer/Financial Officer who maintains accurate records of the group’s income and expenses.

 - Individuals are not permitted to raise or solicit funds on campus, with the exception of student government candidates who may solicit funds to participate in student government elections.

 - No individual member may profit from an organization’s fundraising on campus nor may a member normally be a paid participant in a fundraising event.
 This policy is not intended to prevent legitimate and fair compensation when an individual member contributes to the event through his/her artistic, musical, dramatic, or other talent.

 - Student organizations are not permitted to raise funds on campus for the purpose of making rent or mortgage payments.
 A registered student organization may apply to raise funds on campus for capital improvements on its facilities that it can demonstrate will benefit the organization’s program.